 Design work began in the spring of 1991, almost two years after the launch of the first-generation LS.
 While there was a temptation to deliver something revolutionary, the desire to establish a tradition and strong visual identity for this flagship model led to an evolutionary approach to exterior design.

-Interestingly, though it can be difficult to identify the difference between first-and second-generation models, more than 90 per cent of components used throughout the new LS were either new or redesigned.
+Interestingly, though it can be difficult to identify the difference between first-and second-generation models, more than 90% of components used throughout the new LS were either new or redesigned.

 Buyers of the first-generation LS had commented that they valued its classic, graceful lines but would have appreciated more interior space.
-Lexus reacted sympathetically to this concensus, producing an all-new body that retained the familiar proportions and design cues, albeit with more crisply defined character lines for improved presence and the grille being pushed forward for an aura of muscularity.
+Lexus reacted sympathetically to this concensus.
+It produced an all-new body that retained the familiar proportions and design cues, albeit with more crisply defined character lines for improved presence and the grille being pushed forward for an aura of muscularity.

 A vital element of the total redesign was a 35mm lengthening of the wheelbase, which, when combined with gentle interior repackaging, allowed 66mm more rear legroom than previously available.

 Focus was also placed on weight reduction and build precision.
 Laser welding was used more extensively to improve the latter.
-And while lightweight aluminium alloys were not used in the construction of the bodyshell, the consolidation of multiple smaller parts into larger, single panels, plus the use of high-tensile steel in 40 per cent of the total bodyshell, shaved 94kg from the kerbweight.
+And while lightweight aluminium alloys were not used in the construction of the bodyshell, the consolidation of multiple smaller parts into larger, single panels, plus the use of high-tensile steel in 40% of the total bodyshell, shaved 94kg from the kerbweight.

-For instance, the side of the car from the A-pillar backwards was now unitized as one seamless member panel instead of coming in two sections – only possible because Lexus’s Tahara Plant had recently installed the world’s largest stamping press, which could accommodate panels up to 4.0 metres long.
+For instance, the side of the car from the A-pillar backwards was now produced as one seamless member panel instead of coming in two sections .
+This was only possible because Lexus’s Tahara Plant had recently installed the world’s largest stamping press, which could accommodate panels up to 4.0 metres long.
 In so doing, the second-generation LS became the lightest car in its class.

 But perhaps the single most important reason for the introduction of the second-generation LS was to improve the interior accommodation.

-A new high-capacity air-conditioning system was installed that was 28 per cent smaller, thin ‘film door damping’ shutters were used instead of bulky flaps to route air within the dual-zone climate control system, and interior storage was increased by 300 per cent.
-Somehow, the passenger side dashboard was configured to contain an airbag, ECU, optional six-disc CD autochanger (a world first) and a glovebox 169 per cent larger than before.
+A new high-capacity air-conditioning system was installed that was 28% smaller.
+Thin film door damping shutters were used instead of bulky flaps to route air within the dual-zone climate control system, and interior storage was increased by 300%.
+Somehow, the passenger side dashboard was configured to contain an airbag, ECU, optional six-disc CD autochanger (a world first) and a glove box that was 169% larger than before.

-As many as ten hides were selected to tailor the interior, with each panel individually chosen and stitched on sewing machines to best match the final shape of the seats.
+As many as ten hides were selected to trim the interior, with each panel individually chosen and stitched to best match the final shape of the seats.
 The seats themselves debuted a world-first suspension system comprising coil and torsion springs and anti-roll bars – much like the setup used on the chassis itself – to improve comfort and lateral support.

-Placing a greater priority on interior occupants had an effect on safety too; such as in the door structures, which featured a barricade of protection to meet side impact standards that would not come into force for another two years.
+Placing a greater priority on interior occupants had an effect on safety; such as in the door structures, which featured a barricade of protection to meet side impact standards that would not come into force for another two years.